Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 Conquer the Mount of Olives for jaw-dropping views and a heavenly history lesson

-On the hill itself you can find another iconic religious landmark, the Church of Mary Magdalene.
-While the exterior is a sight to behold (and make your eyes hurt if the sun catches the golden roof just right), the interior left me yearning for a bit more pizzazz.
+On the hill itself, you can find another iconic religious landmark, the Church of Mary Magdalene.
+While the exterior is a sight to behold (and makes your eyes hurt if the sun catches the golden roof just right), the interior left me yearning for a bit more pizzazz.
 Nevermind, I guess they wasted all their creativity on the outside of the church.

 Luckily, the true allure of Mary Magdalene’s church lies in the legends that surround the place.
 Imagine Mary Magdalene's presence during Jesus' crucifixion and her extraordinary encounter with the resurrected Jesus—I can see how that would make worshippers run to be part of the holy gossip.